charlyoleg2/catalos/pkg/catalui/README.md

 Presentation
 ------------

 *Catalui* is an Astro package for generating the frontend of *Catalos*.
+It is served under the domain *parametrix.fr*.

 Dev